Synaptic Integration of Spatiotemporal Features with a Dynamic Neuromorphic Processor: Conclusion

 Neural circuitry is a main source of inspiration in the development of more efficient and potent computing architectures, such as deep neural networks \cite{LeCun2015}.
-The neuron models used in such artificial neural networks are greatly simplified state-based models, which require computationally costly iterations to process the spatiotemporal patterns characterizing most real-world events.
-However, the fact that such basic models of neurons are so successfully used in applications motivates further investigations of neuroscience-inspired computational principles and architectures \cite{Rueckauer2017snn}.
+The neuron models used in such artificial neural networks are greatly simplified state-based models, which require computationally costly iterations to process the spatiotemporal patterns that characterize most real-world events.
+However, the fact that such basic models of neurons are so successfully used in applications motivates further investigations of neuroscientifically inspired computational principles and architectures \cite{Pfeiffer2018deep, Rueckauer2017snn}.

 In the quest for more energy- and resource-efficient computing and learning architectures, neuromorphic sensors and processors, which more faithfully reproduce the observed dynamic behavior of neurons, are developed by exploiting the dynamics of conventional microelectronic devices and novel nanomaterials \cite{mead1990neuromorphic,schuman2017survey}.
-With such a dynamic computing approach, more resource-efficient signal processing and perception systems can be engineered \cite{indiveri2019space}.
+With such a dynamic computing approach, more resource-efficient signal processing and perception systems can be engineered \cite{indiveri2019space}---one example being event-based vision \cite{gallego2019visionSurvey}, which can benefit applications in real-time interaction systems, such as robotics and wearable electronics \cite{delbruck2016vision}, for which low power, low latency, and high dynamic range are important properties \cite{liu2019eventDriven}.

-Dynamic neuromorphic processors have parallel instances of mixed-signal analog/digital circuits, which operate in real-time, to emulate the biophysical dynamics of neurons and synapses \cite{Bartolozzi2007synapses,indiveri2011neuromorphic,chicca2014neuromorphic}.
-Such processors are different compared to digital computers from a physical information-processing point of view.
-Consequently, such neuromorphic systems can offer efficiency advantages in the development of computational intelligence inspired by the observed function of brains, the senses, and neural circuits.
+Dynamic neuromorphic processors have parallel instances of mixed-signal analog/digital circuits, operating in real-time, that emulate the biophysical dynamics of neurons and synapses \cite{Bartolozzi2007synapses,indiveri2011neuromorphic,chicca2014neuromorphic}.
+Such processors are different in comparison to digital computers, from a physical information-processing point of view.
+Consequently, such neuromorphic systems can offer efficiency advantages in the development of computational intelligence inspired by the observed functions of brains, the senses, and neural circuits.